CLOSE X

 Amarillo’s Golden Light Café / photo: Visit Amarillo

 On our first full day in Amarillo, after a great cup of java at Palace Coffee, we visited several of the city’s fascinating and quirky museums.
-The first was the American Quarter Horse Museum, honoring the versatile racing and work horse that’s had such an impact in North America.
+The first is the American Quarter Horse Museum, which honors the versatile racing and work horse.

 Close by was the Kwahadi Museum of the American Indian.
 Built as a replica Pueblo Indian kiva, the colorful museum features the crafts and culture of the Native Americans who first inhabited the area.
 Local children have formed a native dance troupe and give performances throughout the US.